- ABOUT ACA

 Backpack Misuse Leads to Chronic Back Pain, Doctors of Chiropractic Say

 Back pain is pervasive among American adults, but a new and disturbing trend is emerging.
 Young children are suffering from back pain much earlier than previous generations, and the use of overweight backpacks is a contributing factor, according to the American Chiropractic Association (ACA).
+In fact, ).
 In fact, the U.S. Consumer Product Safety Commission estimates there are more than 7,300 backpack-related injuries annually treated by hospitals and doctors.
 Injuries include bruises, sprains and strains to the back and shoulder and fractures.

 "In my own practice, I have noticed a marked increase in the number of young children who are complaining about back, neck and shoulder pain," said Dr. Scott Bautch, a member of the ACA's Council on Occupational Health.
 "The first question I ask these patients is, 'Do you carry a backpack to school?'
 Almost always, the answer is 'yes.'"

 This new back pain trend among youngsters isn't surprising when you consider the disproportionate amounts of weight they carry in their backpacks - often slung over just one shoulder.
 According to Dr. Bautch, a recent study conducted in Italy found that the average child carries a backpack that would be the equivalent of a 39-pound burden for a 176-pound man, or a 29-pound load for a 132-pound woman.
 Of those children carrying heavy backpacks to school, 60 percent had experienced back pain as a result.

 According to Dr. Bautch, preliminary results of studies being conducted in France show that the longer a child wears a backpack, the longer it takes for a curvature or deformity of the spine to correct itself.
 "The question that needs to be addressed next is, 'Does it ever return to normal?'"
 Dr. Bautch added.